BwithE/BwithE/README.md

-Raspberry Pi Enthusiast with a Passion for Streamlining Automation
+Raspberry Pi Enthusiast with a Passion for Streamlining Automation, and mastering data aggregation and correlation.

 <!---
 BBBB                  i      t      h         EEEEEE